 When translating from one legal system to another, the likeness between the two legal systems has a bigger impact on the difficulty of the translation than the relatedness of the languages.
 Translators must be able to deal with challenges caused by the incongruity of a word’s definition once translated.
 Many legal expressions in the source language do not have a precise equivalent in the target language, and, as a result, a literal translation will not suffice.
 In these cases, translators are often forced to use a conceptual equivalent to articulate the legal term or concept.
 When necessary, translators should also include the original legal expression in its source language, in addition to paraphrasing the concept, to emphasize the legal expression.

 Legal documents written in English are often characterized by impersonal and formal tones, as well as complex-compound sentence structures that often involve multiple subjects.
 This writing style, while often necessary to convey the complexity of the subject matter, makes legal documents difficult to translate.

 These difficulties are magnified when the target language has a different syntactical base.
 For instance, legal English is usually written in the passive voice and uses complex structures and prepositional phrases, which, when translated into a language that primarily uses the active voice, can cause confusion and even change the definition of the legal text if translated literally.

-Legal translation is one of the most challenging tasks in the field of translation.
+Legal translation services are one of the most challenging areas to provide in the field of translation.
 It combines the creativity required in literary translation with the precise terminology of technical translation.
 Translation of legal documents is a highly specialized task and as such requires a translator with extensive knowledge of both source and target legal systems to ensure that the desired legal results can be achieved.